 To solve our problems, we may observe them and learn to evaluate (judge) them ourselves.

 The data in figure 1 relate to the distribution of IQ scores.
 See Ronald Jay Cohen and Mark E. Swerdlik's Psychological Testing and Assessment (9th ed, New York: McGraw-Hill Education, 2018, 95).
 The figure shows a familiar bell-shaped curve, the curve of so-called normal distribution.
 The graph has a peak, which represents the average.
 It is not the peak that Maslow speaks of, however.
 The curve is symmetrical around the average (also called mean), which is allotted the number 100.

 The standard deviation, a statistical measure, determines the dispersion away from the mean.
 On the figure, one standard deviation equals 15 points on the horizontal scale.
 In the figure, standard deviations are given away by a series of vertical lines.

 What does such a distribution curve tell of?
 One suggestion: There are very, very few with an IQ score above 159.
 Only one out of a thousand score 160 or higher.
 And on the other end there are very, very few too.

-The distribution curve says in its graphic way that an item of a larger group (population) - any such object of attention - is distributed so that most of the items of a large group fall around 100.
+The distribution curve says in its graphic way that an item of a larger group (population) - any such object of attention - is distributed so that most of the items of a large group are clustered around 100, give or take 15 percent.
 There are rather few items toward the extremes: The farther we go from the theoretical average, the fewer items are found.
 In short, most people look average, statistically speaking.